U.S. Department of State Seal

 Women Travelers: See our travel tips for Women Travelers.

 Modern medical care and medicines are available in Israel.
-Some hospitals in Israel and most hospitals in the West Bank and Gaza, however, fall below Western standards.
+Some hospitals in Israel, most hospitals in the West Bank, and all hospitals in Gaza, however, fall below Western standards.
 Travelers can find information in English about emergency medical facilities and after-hours pharmacies in the Jerusalem Post and the English-language edition of the Ha'aretz newspaper, or refer to the U.S. Embassy’s medical information list.

 Ambulance services are widely available in Israel.
 Ambulance services in the West Bank are available but training and availability of emergency responders may be below U.S. standards.
-The U.S. government does not have knowledge of ambulance services in Gaza.
+The U.S. government does not have knowledge of the standards of ambulance services in Gaza, but their capabilities have been degraded by the ongoing armed conflict between Hamas and Israel.
 The Palestinian Red Crescent Society (PRCS) operates in the West Bank and Gaza.

-Medical Insurance: Make sure your health insurance plan provides coverage overseas, including for COVID-19.
+Medical Insurance: Make sure your health insurance plan provides coverage for places you are traveling overseas.
 Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance coverage overseas.
+See our webpage on insurance coverage overseas for more information.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 For further health information, go to: